This post originally appeared on VICE UK.

 As long as it's not getting in the way of life, I think once a day is the right amount.
 Absolute minimum, three days a week.
 But that's the absolute minimum.

-That's quite a lot, especially when compared to what the Mail are claiming that sex once a week is the way to go.
+That's quite a lot, especially when compared to what the Mail is claiming that sex once a week is the way to go.

 Each to their own.
 Guys can't concentrate when they want it, and I can't concentrate.
 I think I was born a man, though, that's more my problem!